mipacd/vt-chat-utils/README.md

  - --lang, -l   Set language (default: en) (supported: en, es, ru)
  - --offset, -o  Negative offset of sub from original chat message (default: 15s)
  - --duration, -d  Time the sub will remain on screen (default: 5s)

+# weekly_stats.py

+Generates stats for every (Hololive JP/EN) stream for the last calendar week and outputs a CSV file.
+Can take 10+ hours to complete because the YouTube chat replay API is very rate limited.
+This doesn't use much CPU however, so it's ideal to run as a cron job on a Raspberry Pi or other SBC. chat-replay-downloader must be in the repo directory in order to run.
+Also, a Google API key is required with access to the YouTube v3 API enabled (replace GOOGLE_API_KEY_HERE).